-#of gap Description Addressee/SDO Expected timeline/ needed by Status 6.2.4.1 Logical model for IDMP CEN/ISO
+#of gap Description Addressee/SDO Expected timeline/ needed by Status 6.2.5.1 Logical model for IDMP CEN/ISO Work progress. in

-6.2.6 EDOM Standard Terms
+6.2.6 EDQM Standard Terms

 Problem: The granularity of the concepts and their coded value sets (e.g., administration routes) are a key problem in IDMP.
 The required granularity varies frequently in national regulatory processes.
 Adoption of a global value set of EDQM Standard Terms (e.g., pharmaceutical dose forms, route of administration) is a critical challenge.
 EDQM Standard Terms are used in the calculation of a PhPID.